Why are my Windows Foggy? What You Need to Know About Condensation

 These are a few red flags for problematic condensation (which typically indicates seal failure):

-- When you see fog on the inner panes of glass (doesn’t wipe off), the seal no longer has argon/krypton gas in between the panes of glass.
-It is filled with standard air which doesn’t have any energy efficient properties.
-This means that the insulator of the window is gone and no longer working to maintain indoor temperature.
+When you see fog on inner glass panes (that doesn’t wipe off), the seal has lost its argon/krypton gas.
+It’s filled with standard air, which lacks energy-efficient properties.
+This means the window’s insulation is gone and no longer maintains indoor temperature.

-- Think of this example: With Argon/krypton gas energy (your home’s heating and cooling) moves through the thickness of gas like honey.
-If your thermostat is set for 70 degrees and its 30 degrees outside, the air starts to blend together since the gas is gone.
-Since energy travels through standard air much faster than gas, it results in lost money on energy bills.
+Think of it this way: with argon/krypton gas, energy moves through the gas like honey.
+If your thermostat is set to 70 degrees and it’s 30 degrees outside, air starts to blend since the gas is gone.
+Because energy travels through standard air faster than gas, you lose money on energy bills.

-- With seal failures, you’ll want to be careful about finding moisture on wood windows and vinyl If this problem isn’t addressed, it can result in moisture and mold damage.
+With seal failures, you must carefully check for moisture on wood and vinyl windows.
+If ignored, this problem can cause moisture and mold damage.
 According to the United States Environmental Protection Agency, interior condensation may also result in mold growth.
 This is most commonly seen in bathrooms.
 It’s important to note that lesser-grade vinyl that is not UPEC (high quality virgin vinyl windows) is porous and can be prone to mold and mildew if not properly maintained.
 Low grade vinyl window frames are like the cheap plastic containers with spaghetti sauce.

 How Do I Know if Condensation is on the Inside or Outside?